-- Rejection of Applicant: If an applicant is rejected for enrollment, or if a prospective international student has his/her visa application rejected, a full refund of all monies paid will be made to the applicant. - Program Cancellation: If an institution cancels a program subsequent to a student's enrollment, a full refund all monies paid will be made to the applicant - Cancellation Prior to the Start of Class or No Show: If an applicant accepted for admission cancels prior to the start of scheduled classes or never attends class (no-show), a full refund of all monies paid will be made to the applicant. - Cancellation after the Start of Class: If an applicant cancels after class begins, but before the seventh day after enrollment, whichever is later, a full refund of all monies paid will be made to the applicant.
+- Rejection of Applicant: If an applicant is rejected for enrollment, or if a prospective international student has his/her visa application rejected, a full refund of all monies paid will be made to the applicant. - NOTE: NHI provides minimal visa assistance through issuing an I-20, thereby allowing the student to apply for a visa.
+Once the individual is an officially active student, NHI will vouch for both Active and then Completed status.
+NHI does not incur any associated charges regarding a student's visa. - Program Cancellation: If an institution cancels a program subsequent to a student's enrollment, a full refund all monies paid will be made to the applicant - Cancellation Prior to the Start of Class or No Show: If an applicant accepted for admission cancels prior to the start of scheduled classes or never attends class (no-show), a full refund of all monies paid will be made to the applicant. - Cancellation after the Start of Class: If an applicant cancels after class begins, but before the seventh day after enrollment, whichever is later, a full refund of all monies paid will be made to the applicant.